gfmei/PerLA/README.md

 ## Usage
-Our method borrows a significant amount of code from LL3DA.
-Thanks for the authors contribution.
+Our method builds upon a substantial amount of code from LL3DA, and we gratefully acknowledge the original authors for their valuable contributions.

 <details>
   <summary><b>Data Preparation</b></summary>